Adiantum capillus-veneris: Conservation

 The fern is listed as an endangered species in North Carolina (as southern maidenhair-fern) and threatened species in Kentucky (as venus hair fern), due to loss of Appalachian habitat.

-Uses
+Traditional uses

 This plant is used medicinally by Native Americans.
-The Mahuna people use the plant internally for rheumatism, and the Navajo people of Kayenta, AZ use an infusion of the plant as a lotion for bumblebee and centipede stings.
+The Mahuna people use the plant internally for rheumatism, and the Navajo people of Kayenta, Arizona use an infusion of the plant as a lotion for bumblebee and centipede stings.
 The Navajo people also smoke it or take it internally to treat mental illness.

 In the traditional medicine of Iran, frond infusion of Adiantum capillus-veneris is used for jaundice therapy.
+Along with this, they have a wide range of medicinal uses and have been used to treat coughs, cold, and to aid in kidney function.